How to Become a General Nurse Practitioner

 Where Do Nurse Practitioners Work?

-What Degree Do You Need to be a Nurse Practitioner?
+What Degree Do You Need to Be a Nurse Practitioner?

 Step 1.
 Earn your Bachelor of Science in Nursing (BSN) Degree